Deer-Tongue Grass

 Grass family (Poaceae)

 Description: This perennial grass is 1½-4½' tall.
-The vernal phase of the culm is unbranched, while its autumnal phase branches occasionally.
+The culms are unbranched during the vernal phase of their development, while during the autumnal phase of their development they branch occasionally.
 The culms are light green, terete, and glabrous (or nearly so).
 Alternate leaves occur along each culm; they are ascending to widely spreading.
-The leaf blades are 2-8" long and ½-1½" across; they are narrowly lanceolate, flat, and smooth along their margins, except near the culms, where the lower margins of the leaves are often ciliate.
+The leaf blades are 2-10" long and ½-1½" (12-40 mm.) across; they are narrowly lanceolate, flat, and smooth along their margins, except near the culms, where the lower margins of the leaf blades are often ciliate.
 The upper blade surface is yellowish green, medium green, or dark green and lacking significant hairs, while the lower surface is similar, except it is a more pale shade of green.
 The bases of the blades clasp their culms.
-The leaf sheaths are light green, longitudinally veined, and either hairless or hairy; the upper sheaths are especially likely to be hairy.
+The leaf sheaths are light green or yellowish green, longitudinally veined, and either hairless or hairy; the upper sheaths are especially likely to be hairy.

 Cultivation: